What is Recovery Center?

 Note: Recovery Center installation is not supported on a Windows domain controller.

-Release 1.2 supports file and folder recovery and bare metal recovery (BMR), virtual disk export, and manual virtualization from local cache
+Release 1.5.0 supports file and folder recovery, virtual disk export, and manual or wizard-ized Hyper-V virtualization.

-Note: BMR from local cache is supported within the x360Recover Recovery Toolkit ISO.
+Bare metal recovery (BMR) from local cache is supported separately with the x360Recover Recovery Toolkit ISO.

 Rapid data recovery for offsite protected systems